hexinfra/gorox/README.md

   * ... and more through its highly extensible compoments design!

-There is also a controller program called Goops which is distributed with Gorox and can be used to manage your Gorox cluster optionally.
+There is also a controller program called Goops which is distributed with Gorox and can be used to manage your Gorox group optionally.

 For more details about Gorox and Goops, please see: https://gorox.io/ .